 Obtaining Compensation After an Accident Caused by a Defect

-If an individual sustains injuries in a motorcycle accident, an attorney could investigate the accident and determine whether or not that there have been any recalls or known defects with the vehicle involved.
+If an individual sustains injuries in a motorcycle accident, a Manchester attorney could investigate the accident and determine whether or not that there have been any recalls or known defects with the vehicle involved.

 A person could pursue compensation if their motorcycle had a defect, regardless of if there was a recall on their bike.
 A legal representative could investigate the injured claimant’s case and evaluate the safety of their bike using expert testimony.